-In 2009, Sam Dogen founded Financial Samurai, one of the top independently owned personal finance sites today with over 1 million visitors a month.
+In 2009, Sam Dogen founded Financial Samurai, one of the top independently owned personal finance sites today with over 1 million organic visitors a month.
 Here is Sam telling his own story.

 Hello everyone!
 It’s nice to have you here.
 I thought I’d share some background of who I am, what makes me tick, and various thoughts on financial independence.
+I helped kickstart the modern-day FIRE movement in 2009 and it has grown to be a worldwide phenomenon!

 I grew up in the Philippines, Zambia, Japan, Taiwan, and Malaysia for 13 years before coming to the United States for high school and college.
 My parents were in the U.S. Foreign Service and were stationed all around the world when I was growing up.

 One of my goals after college was to work overseas in Asia.
 I came close when my dad’s friend offered me a job to work at his eyeglass parts factory in Shenzhen, China in 1999.
 But I passed because I got a job at Goldman Sachs, an investment bank in NYC in their International Equities department.
+At the time, less than 5% of people who applied got in.

 It was an opportunity I could not pass down because such a firm did not recruit at a public university like mine.
 It just goes to show that you never know what might happen if you get on a bus at 6am on a Saturday to go to a career fair.
 Getting a good job right after college felt like I had won the lottery.